 Why Study Pre-Med at Albion?

-Through the Lisa and James Wilson Institute for Medicine, our pre-med program will prepare you with the coursework, service, clinical experience and research to take your next steps in medicine.
+Through the Wilson Medical Institute, our pre-med program will prepare you with the coursework, service, clinical experience and research to take your next steps in medicine.
 As a result, 96% of our students that have applied to medical school over the last eight years have been accepted.
 As a pre-med student, you’ll train as a certified nursing assistant (CNA) or emergency medical technician (EMT) and prepare for the MCAT in our unique preparation program in partnership with Kaplan.

 While many pre-med students major in biology or biochemistry, our pre-med program caters to students from any major.
 You’ll have all the benefits of a broad liberal arts education, developing cultural competence, communication, teamwork, and social skills as you learn through one-on-one mentorship with faculty, close relationships with your peers and plenty of opportunities for active learning.